Adrianordp/digital_twin_backend/README.md

    ✅ Next: Document/test the new endpoints with a client or frontend.

 6. **Session Management Improvements**
-   ⬜ Optional: Add session expiration, cleanup, or persistence if needed.
+   ✅ Session expiration, cleanup, and persistence (in-memory or Redis) supported.

 7. **Monitoring & Logging**
    ⬜ Optional: Add logging/metrics for production.